 Hartsville, S.C. – August 1, 2017 – Coker College has once again been named in The Princeton Review’s “Best Colleges: Region by Region” web feature.
 The publication’s recently released 2018 edition recognizes Coker as a “Best Southeastern” school.
 This is the 13th consecutive year in which the college has achieved this honor.

 News @ Coker

-Hartsville, S.C. – April 11, 2016 – The Coker College Concert Band will perform their Spring Concert on Sunday, April 24, at 4:00 p.m. in the Watson Theater of the college’s Elizabeth Boatwright Coker Performing Arts Center, with a reception following to recognize retiring band program directors Steve and Penny Rogers.
+Hartsville, S.C. – April 28, 2017 – The Coker College Concert Band will perform their annual spring concert on Sunday, May 7, at 4pm in the Watson Theater of the college’s Elizabeth Boatwright Coker Performing Arts Center, with a reception following to recognize retiring band program directors Steve and Penny Rogers.
 The event is free and open to the public.